r-lidar/rlas/src/LASlib/README.txt

   CONTENT:

-    This folder contains the source code of LASlib developped by Martin Isenburg and used in the lidR package.
+    This folder contains the source code of LASlib developped by Martin Isenburg and used in the 'rlas' package.

   PROGRAMMERS:

     martin.isenburg@rapidlasso.com  -  http://rapidlasso.com

   COPYRIGHT:

     (c) 2003-2012, martin isenburg, rapidlasso - fast tools to catch reality